 Volunteering for activities

-Once you have sucessfully completed all of the steps listed above, you are ready to start volunteering as a STEM Ambassador!
+Once you have successfully completed all of the steps listed above, you are ready to start volunteering as a STEM Ambassador!

 There are two ways you can do this: